MOSH-Insa-Toulouse/5ISS-2024-2025-BEGHIN-BRUGIERE-VALENTIN/DataSheet.md

 From this graph representing the evolution of the heater resistor, we obtain that the resistance is approximately : 96.15 Ω.

 ## Gas sensor characteristics
 The gas sensor characteristic is determined by measuring the resistance evolution in presence of ethanol.
-When the resistance drops, the ethanol amount in the environment increases.
+When the resistance drops, the amount of ethanol in the environment increases.
 The gap is proportionnal to the gas concetration.
 <img width="700" alt="gaz" src="https://github.com/user-attachments/assets/c0504111-511d-40ca-a4e7-ad0245d2ecaf" />

 ## Sensor Integration